Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Contracts

 Life Alert requires all customers to sign a three-year contract, which is unusual since most medical alert providers do not require contracts.
 After three years, you can start paying month to month.
-Life Alert does allow you to get out of the contract under special circumstances, such as moving to a long-term care facility, with proper supporting documentation.
+Life Alert does allow you to get out of the contract under certain circumstances, such as moving to a long-term care facility, with proper supporting documentation.

 Warranties

 Life Alert has a lifetime warranty for defective equipment or malfunctions.
 If you lose or damage the equipment, you will have to pay to replace the device.
+When we called Life Alert’s customer support to ask about product warranties, the friendly agent said they cover any defective equipment and provide new batteries for the Master Unit.

 The Final Verdict

 Life Alert has an extensive history of serving older adults and their caregivers; according to the company, they save a life every 11 minutes.
 Though it does cost a pretty penny to become a subscriber, older adults who value brand recognition and simplicity may find their service worth the money.
-You'll want to keep in mind that you'll need to sign a three-year contract at the time of purchase.
-On the other hand, Medical Guardian is great for tech-loving older adults and those on the go.
-With a wide range of devices and prices, they offer a system for most budgets and lifestyles.
-Though we aren't fans of the device fee on some of their systems, they don't require long-term contracts, which is always an A+ in our book.
+You’ll want to remember that you’ll need to sign a three-year contract at the time of purchase.

 Citations